MennaSaeed11/CarFlameDetection/README.md

 # Arduino Robot Control with Servo and Flame Detection

 This Arduino sketch controls a robot chassis using motor drivers and includes functionality for flame detection and alert using a buzzer.
-Here’s a quick overview:

 ## Components Used:
 - **Servo Motor:** Controls a sensor or actuator (used here for flame detection).